COLONEL RUBY LINN

 The following year, Ruby received a master’s degree in institutional management from Columbia University and moved to Hawaii to run the dietician program at Tripler Army Hospital in Honolulu.
 Ruby's career in the military came full circle in 1958, when she became chief of the Food Service Division and director of the Dietetic Internship Program at Walter Reed.
 She retired in December 1963.

 In 1966, Ruby married fellow Army veteran LaVon Parker Linn.
 The pair shared a love for travel and a deep commitment to philanthropy in service of those in need.
-The Ruby W. and LaVon P. Linn Foundation was created in 2001, by Ruby, and has generously supported charitable, scientific, educational and religious organizations ever since.
+The Ruby W. and LaVon P. Linn Foundation was created in 2001, by Ruby, and has generously supported organizations serving veterans and other charitable organizations ever since.

 RUBY (WINSLOW) LINN